Sikindhar/MSME_LLM_Service/README.md

  ##  Note

  - will be improving this model performance on fine-tunning and training on more data , and then create a web service to actually make a perfect use-case and helpful for MSME's.
+ - 🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

+📧 Contact at sikindharjaladi@gmail.com

+For any queries or support, reach out via the Contact Us page on the platform.

+Made with ❤️ by EngineeringMachines